Assault & Aggravated Assault Attorneys in Miami

-Find an Attorney for Assault or Aggravated Assault Charges in Miami, FL
+Find an Attorney for Assault or Aggravated Assault Charges in Miami

-If you were charged with Assault or Aggravated Assault in Miami, Florida or Miami-Dade County, FL, then you should contact an experienced criminal defense attorney to discuss the circumstances of your case.
+If you were charged with assault or aggravated assault in Miami, Florida or throughout Miami-Dade County, you should contact an experienced criminal defense attorney to discuss the circumstances of your case.

-At Hubbs Law, we defend the rights of clients charged with assault, aggravated assault, or similar crimes in Miami and Miami-Dade County.
-Hubbs Law represents clients throughout Miami-Dade County, including the cities of Hialeah, Miami Gardens, Miami Beach, Coral Gables, North Miami, South Miami, Kendall, Homestead, or anywhere else in Florida's most populous county.
+At Hubbs Law Firm, we defend the rights of clients charged with assault, aggravated assault, or similar crimes in Miami and Miami-Dade County.
+Our team represents clients throughout Miami-Dade County, including the cities of Hialeah, Miami Gardens, Miami Beach, Coral Gables, North Miami, South Miami, Kendall, Homestead, or anywhere else in Florida's most populous county.

-Our Board Certified attorney knows about possible defenses to assault charges and he will do everything possible to resolve your assault case in the best possible way.
-He may be able to earn a reduction or dismissal of charges.
-Call Hubbs Law today at (305) 665-9040
+Our attorneys know about possible defenses to assault charges and will do everything possible to resolve your assault case in the best possible way.
+We may be able to earn a reduction or dismissal of charges.